Author and Educator

 - 1/4 teaspoon Tabasco sauce (or to taste)

-Mix all ingredients (except the cream or milk) in the bowl of an electric mixer or food processor, or mash with a fork, until it has a good spreading texture.
-If it is still too stiff, add cream or milk, a few teaspoons at a time, until it has the right consistency.
+In the bowl of a food processor or stand mixer, pulse or mix all ingredients (except the cream or milk) until it has a good spreading texture.
+For a creamier consistency, add cream or milk, a few teaspoons at a time, until it has the right consistency.

-Serve the spread in a crock, or form it into a large ball or log and roll in chopped toasted nuts or chopped parsley or chives.
-Serve with crackers, Melba toast, or sliced French bread and provide a knife to spread it with.
+Serve the spread in a crock.
+Alternatively, form cheese it into a large ball and roll in chopped toasted nuts or chopped parsley or chives.
+Serve with crackers or sliced French bread and crudité.